 Dolly Parton’s Stampede in Pigeon Forge is an absolute staple and a must-see.
+It was easily one of our favorite attractions during our Smoky Mountain getaway.
+You can read my full review of our Smoky Mountain trip here.
 There’s a reason the sign above says, “The World’s Most Visited Dinner Attraction”.
-We were staying at Dollywood’s DreamMore Resort, so it made sense to explore everything Dolly on this trip.
+We were staying at Dollywood’s DreamMore Resort (read about our stay here), so it made sense to explore everything Dolly on this trip.
 My goal with this post is to share my experience and to let you know what to expect when you book your Dolly Parton’s Stampede show.

 Two Shows in One

 Not sure if you realize this, but with your ticket purchase, you actually get two shows!
 Now, you only get one show with the beautiful horses and other adorable animals, BUT you also get the Dolly’s Stampede pre-show in the Saloon!
 The pre-show consists of a trio of entertainers, one of which was Dolly’s old band leader, Gary Davis.
 He’s a 4-time national banjo champion and when you see him perform, well…your ticket price was enough just to hear and watch him alone.
 Just take a look at this video!
 The pre-show is long enough to enjoy a nice fruit drink (in a souvenir cup), and some popcorn or nachos.
 This is a very fun leeway to the main show.